Instructions for SCOBY PRODUCTION

 www.CulturedFoodLife.com

 our own BREWMASTERS HAVE NOTICED AFTER MANY MANY TESTS.
-THAT THE AIR IN THE CONTAINER IS ENOUGH TO LET THE Scoby GROW WITH OUT CONTAMINATION OF BUGS OR MOLD ,
+THAT THE AIR IN THE CONTAINER IS ENOUGH TO LET THE Scoby GROW WITH OUT CONTAMINATION OF BUGS OR MOLD , if there is sufficient head room in the container you can burp this container occasionally for best results

 dont just throw away your old mothers , there are lots of uses for them even the plants like scobys .